 Protect Our Communities: No Evictions During a Health Crisis

-RLC has signed a joint statement with over 80 other organisations that support tenants, calling on Commonwealth, State and Territory governments to ensure that no-one is evicted during the coronavirus pandemic.
+In March, RLC signed statement coordinated by the Tenants' Union of NSW, endorsed by around 100 organisations calling on Commonwealth, State and Territory governments to ensure no-one is evicted during the coronavirus crisis.

 The COVID19 epidemic is causing significant economic harm through the cancellation of events, the disruption of supply chains, and a general reduction in public activity and commerce.
-Many workers, especially contractors and casual workers, will suffer from lost incomes.
+Many workers, especially contractors and casual workers, are facing sudden unemployment and lost or reduced income.
 Many will fall into rent arrears and be at risk of termination and eviction.

 People facing eviction are less able to take actions required to minimise transmission of COVID19, particularly where they become homeless, and will become more vulnerable to illness.